unteem/docker-training/exercises/advanced/README.md

  - NET: ifconfig -a
  - PID: ps -ax
- - USER: ps -ax
+ - USER: (We'd need to configure docker daemon for that)
  - Mount: df -h
  - UTS: hostname

-Hint for one command, you'll need to install ifconfig (in net-tools in debian)

 # data

-Add the following line on our echo container:
+Add the following line on our grunt Dockerfile:

 ```
 VOLUME /usr/src/app
 ```

-rebuild your image and restart your container.
+rebuild your image and recreate your container.

 What do you see under `docker volume ls` command?